coderefinery/git-branch-design/_episodes/01-rebase.md

 teaching: 10
 exercises: 0
 questions:
-  - "What is the advantage of merging?"
+  - What is the advantage of merging?
-  - "What is the advantage of rebasing?"
+  - What is the advantage of rebasing?
-  - "How does rebasing affect testing?"
+  - How does rebasing affect testing?
 objectives:
-  - "Obtain a mental representation of the rebase process."
+  - Obtain a mental representation of the rebase model.
 ---

 ## Rebase vs. merge